 Modern Artist Named Rejcel

 You may notice that the signature on my paintings prior to December 2015 is spelled "Rejcel".
-Let me tell you the brief story about that.
+Let me tell you the story about that.

 The Influence in College